awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 1. Execute the following command to verify the details of the parameter\.

    ```
-   aws ssm get-parameters --name "the name you specified" --with-decryption
+   aws ssm get-parameters --name "the_parameter_name_you_specified" --with-decryption
    ```
 **Note**
 If you don't specify the `with-decryption` parameter, or if you specify the `no-with-decryption` parameter, the command returns an encrypted GUID\.